Oh My Food Recipes

 shrimp and seasoning marinate in the bowl top view

-3. Put 24 pieces of XL size of no shell shrimp (13.1oz) into a container.
-Then, add ¼ teaspoon of salt, ⅛ teaspoon of white pepper and ½ tablespoon of sesame oil.
+3. Put 24 pieces of XL-sized, no-shell shrimp (13.1oz) into a container.
+Then, add ¼ teaspoon of salt, ⅛ teaspoon of white pepper, and ½ tablespoon of sesame oil.
 Mix it well and marinate for 5-15 minutes before cooking.

 cornstarch mixture top view